sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ### /home/(userid)
 Intermediate files should be placed outside the backup folder.
 For example, the output from your pipelines that process fastq files.
 If you use any of the nf-core pipelines, make sure you delete the `work` folder which is normally full of stuff you don't need.
 If your own pipeline produces SAM files, delete them afterwards of they have been converted to BAM.

+**The backup is only for technical issues, it is not intended for file recovery if you do something wrong**.
+The `/backup` folders are *mirrored* to another drive, so if you delete a file in `/backup` it will also be deleted from the mirror. **We do not take daily/weekly snapshots**.

 ## Modules
 Software at LUNARC is organised into modules which are loaded when needed, usually when a job is submitted. a rundown of the module system can be seen [here](https://lunarc-documentation.readthedocs.io/en/latest/manual/manual_modules/), but lets load bowtie2 as an example: